ClemensElflein/CoverUI/Firmware/CoverUI/yfc500/README.md

  - `Open` CoverUI/Firmware/CoverUI/yfc500/bin/firmware.bin
  - `Flash` (to Address 0x08000000)

-When done, re-plug you ST-Link and you should see a quick power-on animation.
+When done, re-plug your ST-Link and you should see a quick power-on animation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>